GabrielaMichelon/git-ecco/README.md

 * Parameters
   - **First paramenter**: the Git project folder
-  - **Second paramenter**: the directory containing the csv file where each line must contains in every line a configuration like in the example below:
+  - **Second paramenter**: the directory containing the csv file where each line must contains the format below (columns are split by commas):

 ![Configuration_file](doc/configuration_file.JPG "Configuration_file")